jkordek1/FarmingGame/README.md

 ## Issues
 - Hardware is completely functional, software could use some extra work
 - Due to ESP32 Neopixel library bug, the first WS2812B LED sometimes lights up green.
-This was fixed by adding a dummy LED which is not used.
-The rest of the LEDs are working as intended.
+This was fixed by adding a dummy LED which is not used

 ## Hardware
 - Based on popular LOLIN32 ESP32 microcontroller board